nhamlani101/Code-For-Good-2016/README.md

 # Code for Good 2016

-Project worked over the course of 18 hours to build a project for BRIC BRIC is an arts & media organziation that showcases events in Brooklyn, NY
+Project worked over the course of 18 hours to build a project for BRIC.
+BRIC is an arts & media organziation that showcases events in Brooklyn, NY

 They needed a solution that allows users to upload content to their servers, which would eventually be streamed on their TV channels